orbitmines/archive/projects/_unprocessed/Stylistics and References (2021-2023).md

 ---

-- References to existing concepts like https://en.wikipedia.org/wiki/NP-completeness / other complexity theory related ideas. (church-turing thesis as well?), something like : computation universality
+- https://en.wikipedia.org/wiki/NP-completeness / other complexity theory related ideas, church-turing thesis, computation universality

 Possible rephrasing as best entropy/kolgomorovcomplexity, in finding a structure which expresses 'perfect use' of (probabalistic) space, by a symmetry between symbol frequency and number of symbols.